sjunka/rn-expo-carList/README.md

 ## Frontend Challenge

-- [ ] Implement a list for showing all cars using the currently implemented car item in the Garage screen as a base following as reference the screenshot above.
+- [x ] Implement a list for showing all cars using the currently implemented car item in the Garage screen as a base following as reference the screenshot above.

-- [ ] Feed the list with data from the node API available in `backend` folder, keep it as simple as possible.
+- [ x] Feed the list with data from the node API available in `backend` folder, keep it as simple as possible.

 - [ ] Refactor the code using whatever best practices you see fit.